jerrettl/Clippy/project/README.md

 ## Requirements

 Clippy requires .NET 5 and Node.js.
+To create the database, you will also need Entity Framework Core (EF Core) Tools installed.

 You can verify the version of .NET you are running using the following command.